Filkolev/DHT22-sensor-driver/README.md

 specified GPIO.
 First, the IRQ number is obtained via `gpio_to_irq()`, then it is requested by `request_irq()`.
 Here, it is specified that the driver needs to know when the level changes (either from LOW to HIGH or vice versa).

 An interrupt handler is installed which calculates the time passed from the previous interrupt and stores the result (in microseconds) to a static array;
 then, a work is queued to change and handle the state machine's state (more on the FSM below).

 Cleanup is performed via `free_irq()`.

 ### Sysfs Attributes Creation

-Two functions are used in order to export the necessary sysfs attributes described above in the section 'Sysfs Attributes'.
+Two functions are used in order to export the necessary sysfs attributes described above in the section [Sysfs Attributes](#sysfs-attributes).

 `kobject_create_and_add()` creates a kobject with the kernel kobject as parent;
 this puts the sysfs directory for the driver in '/sys/kernel/'.

 `sysfs_create_group()` does the rest using previously defined attributes with load and/or store handlers for each attribute (file).

 Cleanup is performed via `kobject_put()`.

 ### High-resolution Timers

 Two timers are used by the driver.

 The first is responsible for triggering the sensor repeatedly when `autoupdate` is `true`.
 It expires every `autoupdate_interval` milliseconds and runs a handler which triggers the sensor.
 It checks each time whether `autoupdate` is still `true` and recalculates the next expiration using `autoupdate_interval` since both values can be modified dynamically (via sysfs as described eariler).

 The second timer only runs if `autoupdate` is `false` and the previous sensor reading failed.
 It re-triggers the sensor (up to 5 times) in order to obtain a valid reading.